-- Open the box and remove the flowers and be sure to cut any straps; however, do not yet remove the rubber bands that hold the flowers together in bunches.
+- Open the box and remove the flowers.
+It is your preference to remove the rubber bands that hold the flowers together in bunches.

-- Once you have performed the diagonal stem cut, place the flowers into the prepared water and container right away.
+- Cuts stems, place the flowers into the prepared water and container right away.

 - Flowers can take up to 8 to 12 hours to hydrate properly; be sure to at least allow flowers 4 hours to hydrate.